sharpertool/datapages/README.md

     dc exec postgres restore backup_2016_07_21T16_30_50.sql

-If you followed the instructions, django will not be running right now, but in the future you will need to stop the django container before you restore a DB backup.
-Use the following steps when restoring from backup on a working system:

-    dc stop django
-    dc exec postgres restore backup_2016_07_21T16_30_50.sql
-    dc start django

 Now, you can start the rest of the containers. docker-compose up will bring all of the containers that are not running up, which will include django and smtpd

     dc up -d